JungleGim/PyDash_PCB/README.md

 ## Future Development
 The below is a list of wants/needs for future revisions; loosely listed in order of importance.

 - USB port is routed but not functional; app design requires additional features
+- Update mounting holes for CM4 to solder pads for use of solder-on standoffs to attach CM4
+- Scope out board assembly cost

 # Methodology
 ## History